History

 if traveling near the area of Speyer, Germany. |

-a great advance for wine storage which had previously been done in
+This was a great advance for operations previously accomplished in

-skins or jars.
+skins or clay jars (amphora).
 They may also have been the first to use glass bottles,

 as glassblowing became more common during this era.